Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

   Remark : The QAA is not mentioned , but probably Chen-Gao built on this universal algorithm , too.

 ####  Dirac-Ket-Notation and Matrix-Algebra

                                                                              z1
-Consider the 1-qubit space C^2 : A typical element is a 2-column vector  v =          , z_i complex numbers
+Consider the 1-qubit space C^2 : A typical element is a 2-column vector  v =
                                                                              z2

+, z_i are complex numbers.
 In Dirac notation this written  v = |v>  =  a ket-state.
 The DUAL SPACE  (C^2)* is defined as the vector space of linear forms  f : C^2 --> C .
 In Dirac notation this is written  f = <v| =  a bra-state.

 The linear forms can be identified with 2-row vectors :                 <v|  = ( z1* , z2* ),